Unifying Arbitrum’s Mission, Vision, Purpose (MVP)

 Driving Question: Why does Arbitrum DAO exist?

-• Why is Arbitrum DAO building all of the products with the design decisions it is?
+• Why is Arbitrum DAO developing all of the products and initiatives with the design decisions it is?

-Answer: Arbitrum DAO’s purpose is to Scale Ethereum without compromise.
+Answer: Arbitrum DAO’s purpose is to Defend and guide the Arbitrum Ecosystem.

-According to the blockchain trilemma, to scale and accommodate more throughput and users, Ethereum requires trade-offs in terms of either security or decentralization.
+According to the blockchain trilemma, to scale and accommodate more throughput and users, L1s require trade-offs in terms of either security or decentralization.
 Making concessions to decentralization or security is not an option for Ethereum mainnet, leading to a chain that even with today’s limited number of onchain participants becomes prohibitively expensive for most users.
-Arbitrum’s purpose, true to Vitalik’s rollup-centric roadmap, is to scale Ethereum.
-Arbitrum is the core technology that allows Ethereum to scale to more users and throughput.
-Though the purpose is tightly aligned with Ethereum, that does not mean the DAO should exclude the Arbitrum scaling tech from moving into other ecosystems that face similar challenges.
+Arbitrum DAO’s purpose, true to Vitalik’s rollup-centric roadmap, is to scale L1s while defending security and decentralization.

 Mission (Action): Empower people with the freedom to build their best onchain world.